Skip to main content

 karta.toml

-This is the manifest from the support-bot tutorial: the data plane imports app from app.py to obtain the Karta instance, and the python buildpack tells the builder to synthesize a Python runtime image.
+This is the manifest from the support-bot tutorial: name is the slug the agent deploys as, deploy = true opts the folder into deploys, Karta imports app from app.py to obtain the Karta instance, and the python buildpack tells the builder to synthesize a Python runtime image.

 Keys